Transfer Student Admision

 The prospective student is responsible for contacting each previous school attended to request that official transcripts be sent.
 While all transcripts are required for admission, only courses taken at an accredited college or university will be considered for transfer to the University of Michigan-Dearborn.
 UM-Dearborn uses the Transfer Credit Practices published by the American Association for Collegiate Registrars and Admission Officers (AACRAO) as a guideline to determine transferability of courses based on accreditation status and other criteria.
 A list of accredited U.S. and Canadian colleges and universities can be obtained from the U.S. Department of Education website at ope.ed.gov/accreditation.

-Transfer students must have completed 24 transferable credits.
-If applying with fewer than 24 transferable credits, students will be required to submit complete high school records including ACT or SAT scores.
+Transfer students with less than 24 transferable credit hours will be required to submit complete high school records including SAT or ACT scores.

 Admission granted while the student is enrolled at another institution is conditional and will become final only when the student meets the conditions set forth in the conditional admission letter and upon receipt by the Office of Admissions and Orientation of the final official transcript from the student's former institution(s).
 It is the student's responsibility to see that the final transcript is provided to the Office of Admissions and Orientation following the completion of all courses.
 Students will not be allowed to register for subsequent terms until the final official transcript has been received.

 Official corrections made to transcripts by previous schools, whether high schools, colleges, or universities, must be submitted to the Office of Admissions and Orientation within six months of the first day of classes of the term of admission.